berkinkinay/Discord-clone/README.md

 ### `MIT` ⚖️

 ## `Developer Side (Upcoming features)`💫
 This is for now...
-I am going to add more Functional Methods with `JavaScript` and more different animations very soon.
+I am going to add more Functional Methods with `JavaScript` and more different animations, UI content very soon.

 ### `dev`
 Berkin Kınay 👤